ABMshawonislam-dev/page-navigation-app/README.md

 ✅ **Dynamic Page Addition**
 Add pages between or at the end of the nav bar.

-✅ **Responsive UI**
-Styled with Tailwind CSS for desktop and mobile support.

 ✅ **Keyboard Accessibility**
 Navigate and reorder pages using the keyboard.